cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/03-integration.md

 #### `WithQueryPlugins`

-By default, the `08-wasm` module does not configure any querier options for lightclient contracts.
+By default, the `08-wasm` module does not configure any querier options for light client contracts.
 However, it is possible to register custom query plugins for [`QueryRequest::Custom`](https://github.com/CosmWasm/cosmwasm/blob/v1.5.0/packages/std/src/query/mod.rs#L45) and [`QueryRequest::Stargate`](https://github.com/CosmWasm/cosmwasm/blob/v1.5.0/packages/std/src/query/mod.rs#L54-L61).

 Assuming that the keeper is not yet instantiated, the following sample code shows how to register query plugins for the `08-wasm` module.